Technics SL-PG390 Mods

 At least one company, Atoll, thought the Technics model was worth 'improving', and the review of their CD 100 at tnt-audio suggests that this £1000 player is little more than a standard PG490 (photos here), with a different output stage instead of the original BA4560 op-amp (Similar to LM833).
 The description says this new stage is 'dual-mono', 'symmetrical' and has a 'low impedance' output (750 ohms, compared to 1k for the Technics).
 Also it is supplied from a 165VA torroidal transformer.
 The output stage that is, the original transformer still remains for the rest.
 Why the output stage needs such a big transformer is not explained, and I can see no heatsinks to suggest that high power levels are being dissipated anywhere.
 The original player has a specified total power consumption of only 13W.
 One possible way to reduce vibration is to add mass, so maybe that big transformer does something useful after all.
 As for 'symmetrical' circuits, this I suspect is just a marketing ploy, if it helps at all symmetry usually only reduces even order harmonic distortion, not the more unpleasant odd harmonics.
 Maybe they just mean the layout is symmetrical.

 First of all I wanted to determine whether the original player starts out with any obvious measurable problems.
 A test disc is the first requirement.
-The following are two sources of suitable files:
+The following is a source of suitable files:

 The Audio Check page includes a two-tone intermodulation test signal generator for which any frequencies and levels can be chosen, but the duration is limited to 10sec.
 The result can then be downloaded as a wav file for inclusion on a test cd.
 Using 'Nero Express' or something similar the wav files can be burnt as an 'audio cd'.